HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 #### Lazy-loading

-If there is one breakout story this year as far as images on the web, it is [native lazy-loading](https://web.dev/browser-level-image-lazy-loading/) adoption.
+If there is one breakout story this year as far as images on the web, it is <a hreflang="en" href="https://web.dev/browser-level-image-lazy-loading/">native lazy-loading</a> adoption.
 Look at this chart:

 {{ figure_markup(
   image="adoption-of-native-loading-lazy-on-img.png",